katiestar99/ansible/docs/docsite/rst/network/user_guide/network_working_with_command_output.rst

 Conditionals in networking modules
 ===================================

-Ansible allows you to use conditionals to control the flow of your playbooks.
-Ansible networking command modules use the following unique conditional statements.
+Assible allows you to use conditionals to control the flow of your playbooks.
+Assible networking command modules use the following unique conditional statements.

 * ``eq`` - Equal
 * ``neq`` - Not equal